leoQuin3/model-viewer/README.md

 ```

 ## Building on Windows:
 > NOTE: Visual Studio is recommended.
-Building on Windows may also lead to issues due to package build failures.
+Building on Windows may also lead to issues due to package build failures (eg. Assimp).
-1. Prerequisites:
+1. Install prerequisites:
 - Visual Studio 2019+
 - Git
 - CMake 3.15+